0xmachos/mOSL/README.md

 ## Usage

 ```
 $ ./Lockdown

   Audit or Fix macOS security settings🔒🍎

-Usage:
+  Usage: ./Lockdown [list | audit {setting_index} | fix {setting_index}]

-  list         - List all settings that can be audited/ fixed
+    list         - List settings that can be audited/ fixed
-  audit        - Audit the status of all settings (Does NOT change settings)
+    audit        - Audit the status of all or chosen setting(s) (Does NOT change settings)
-  fix  {force} - Attempt to fix all settings (Does change settings)
+    fix          - Attempt to fix all or chosen setting(s) (Does change settings)

+    fix-force    - Same as 'fix' however bypasses user confirmation prompt
+                   (Can be used to invoke Lockdown from other scripts)
 ```

 ## Settings